haskell/haskell-language-server/plugins/hls-tactics-plugin/COMMANDS.md

 ```
 ## auto

 arguments: none.
 non-deterministic.

-> Repeatedly attempt to split, destruct, apply functions, andrecurse in an attempt to fill the hole.
+> Repeatedly attempt to split, destruct, apply functions, and recurse in an attempt to fill the hole.

 ### Example